legalaspro/fastbot_ros2/docs/build_guide/04_add_lslidar_n10.md

    The driver will:

    - Connect to the LiDAR via serial interface (`/dev/lslidar`)
-   - Publish laser scan data to `/scan` topic
+   - Publish laser scan data to `/fastbot/scan` topic (when launched via bringup)
    - Configuration is pre-set in `lsx10.yaml` for N10 LiDAR

 ## Testing